-Figure 1, presents the mean radial growth of P. colocasiae mycelia on PDA amended across concentrations of selected fungicides.
+Table 1, presents the mean radial growth of P. colocasiae mycelia on PDA amended across concentrations of selected fungicides.
 The least mean radial growth of 4.668 cm was recorded for Carbendazim at the end of the study, but was not significantly different (P<0.005) from that recorded for Agro Comet (5.153 cm).
 Growth was significantly higher on the other fungicides, with TOPS-M and the Control having the highest, 7.8 and 7.3 respectively.

 Figure 5.
 Mean Radial Mycelial Growth of P.colocasiae on PDA Amended with Different Fungicides